MicrosoftDocs/quantum-docs/articles/concepts-the-qubit.md

 In quantum computing, the valid transformations that we are allowed to perform on a qubit are unitary transformations and measurement.
 The *adjoint operation* or the complex conjugate transpose is of crucial importance to quantum computing because it is needed to invert quantum transformations.

-There are only four functions that map one bit to one bit on a classical computer.
-In contrast, there are an infinite number of unitary transformations on a single qubit on a quantum computer.
-Therefore, no finite set of primitive quantum operations, called [*gates*](https://en.wikipedia.org/wiki/Quantum_logic_gate), can exactly replicate the infinite set of unitary transformations allowed in quantum computing.
-This means, unlike classical computing, it is impossible for a quantum computer to implement every possible quantum program exactly using a finite number of gates.
-Thus quantum computers cannot be universal in the same sense of classical computers.
-As a result, when we say that a set of gates is *universal* for quantum computing we actually mean something slightly weaker than we mean with classical computing.
-For universality, we require that a quantum computer only *approximate* every unitary matrix within a finite error using a finite length gate sequence.
-In other words, a set of gates is a universal gate set if any unitary transformation can be approximately written as a product of gates from this set.
-It is required that for any prescribed error bound, there exist gates $G_{1}, G_{2}, \ldots, G_N$ from the gate set such that

-$$
-G_N G_{N-1} \cdots G_2 G_1 \approx U.
-$$

-Note that because the convention for matrix multiplication is to multiply from right to left the first gate operation in this sequence, $G_N$, is actually the last one applied to the quantum state vector.
-More formally, such a gate set is said to be universal if for every error tolerance $\epsilon>0$ there exists $G_1, \ldots, G_N$ such that  the distance between $G_N\ldots G_1$ and $U$ is at most $\epsilon$.
-Ideally the value of $N$ needed to reach this distance of $\epsilon$ should scale poly-logarithmically with $1/\epsilon$.

 What does such a universal gate set look like in practice?
 The simplest such universal gate set for single-qubit gates consists of only two gates: the Hadamard gate $H$ and the so-called $T$-gate (also known as the $\pi/8$ gate):

 $$